 Bike racks are located outside each residence hall.
 Lockable bike storage is available at the Bike Barn located on the Ranchers Road side of Half Dome, outside of Glacier Point and outside of El Portal.
 All residents have access to the Bike Barn by swiping their Cat Card.
 Space is available on a first come first serve basis and in all cases, residents must provide their own lock.

 There are specific code and safety requirement necessary to bunk or loft beds.
 The insufficient ceiling height in the Valley Terraces bedrooms makes it impossible to bunk or loft beds.
 Due to space limitations requiring proper egress, debunking beds in the Sierra Terraces (Mariposa and Tuolumne) and Half Dome is not allowed.
 The Summits (Cathedral and Tenaya) are the only locations where bunk/lofting configurations may be modified.
 To request an evaluation, please submit a work order.
 Please understand that requests of this nature are a low priority and may take several weeks, particularly after move in.

 The Cat Quad is the courtyard area located between the Dining Center and Terrace Center and the Mariposa Lawn is located directly in front of the Mariposa Residence Hall.
 Residents are welcome to enjoy these spaces; however, reservations are required for formalized events.
 Reservations can be made through the University EMS system.
 Please speak to your Residence Education Coordinator (REC) for more details.

 Computer labs are available in specific housing communities for resident use and the priority is given for academic use over gaming use.
 Bring a USB drive or use a cloud storage solution to save your work.
 Residents are welcome to utilize the printers located in the Terrace Center Den computer lab.
 Like all printers on campus, residents will use their Cat Cards to purchase printing options(click here to learn more).
 Residents assigned to Cathedral, Half Dome and Tenaya have Cat Card access to the first floor of Tenaya Hall to use the computer lab and study rooms.
-Report a printer and computer issues to email@example.com.
+Report a printer and computer issues to firstname.lastname@example.org.